A learning organization is a place where people are continually discovering how they create their reality. And how they can change it. - Peter Senge

 The goal of any training intervention should be to facilitate these types of attributions as they increase the desire to learn and make use of the training:

-- The trainer or other students can react to a writer's draft using the "hidden text" option available in word processors: Turned on, the hidden comments spring up; turned off, the comments recede and the writer's prized work is again free of red ink.
+- The instructor or other students can react to a writer's draft using the "hidden text" option available in word processors: Turned on, the hidden comments spring up; turned off, the comments recede and the writer's prized work is again free of red ink

 - Celebrate success!